 By the time I was nearly 15 I had already made well over £1,000 (pure profit) from my online jewellery business and been featured in two national magazines.
 I think it initially me being so entrepreneurial was me simply being terrified of failure, and the fact I couldn’t legally get a job.
 Mainly though it was that my parents never gave me much money and always encouraged me to make my own.
 So I babysat, did petsitting and started my own jewellery business.
-I now sell vintage clothes, photoshop presets and my art.
-Now, this blog post it’s going to be me going out my own business expediters but more so some advice for you all.
+I now sell vintage clothes, photoshop presets and my art (most found on my etsy).

 - Something I see around the web is if you are going to put “hobby time” into your business you are going to make hobby money.
 If you treat your business like a business and really work at it, it will pay off (but it’s going to be hard).